bigdata-i523/hid104/notebook.md

 * 09/01/17 Read and watched videos in the Theory Introduction page
 * 09/15/17 Read and watched videos in the Theory Overview of Data Science page
+* 09/15/17 Downloaded and installed LaTex from https://miktex.org/download

 # Practice